Navajo Nation: Center for Diné Studies

 The college includes the Center for Diné Studies.
 Its goal is to apply Navajo Sa'ah Naagháí Bik'eh Hózhóón principles to advance quality student learning through Nitsáhákees (thinking), Nahat'á (planning), Iiná (living), and Siihasin (assurance) in study of the Diné language, history, and culture.
 Students are prepared for further studies and employment in a multi-cultural and technological world.

 Navajo Technical University (NTU)

 Located in Crownpoint, New Mexico, Navajo Technical University is a tribal university offering various vocational, technical, and academic degrees and certificates.
 NTU was opened in 1979 as the Navajo Skill Center, intended to provide opportunity to unemployed people of the Navajo Nation.
-The center has since been renamed multiple time in response to growth and its changing programs.

-In 1985 it was renamed Crownpoint Institute of Technology and in 2006 as Navajo Technical College.
-In 2013 it was named as a "university" in recognition of its program expansion, under resolution codified by the Navajo Nation Council.
+The center has since been renamed multiple times in response to growth and its changing programs.
+In 1985, it was renamed to Crownpoint Institute of Technology; in 2006, it was renamed again to Navajo Technical College.
+Finally, in 2013, it was designated a "university" in recognition of its program expansion, under resolution codified by the Navajo Nation Council.

+Navajo Preparatory School

+Navajo Preparatory School is located in Farmington, New Mexico, on a small patch of land owned by the Navajo Nation.
+It is the only Navajo-sanctioned, college-preparatory school for Native Americans, and it offers International Baccalaureate programs.